technofocus-pte/mscpltsecdepth/Labs/Lab 01/Lab 1 - Setting up the environment for Microsoft Copilot for Security_2.1.md

 **Note**: If you encounter the following error - **This size is not available in zone 1 .
-Zones ‘2,3’ are supported”**, then scroll up and uncheck Zone 1, check Zone 2 or 3 box.
+Zones ‘2,3’ are supported”**, then scroll up and uncheck Zone 1, check Zone 2 **or** 3 box.
+Please note you need to select either Zone 2 or Zone 3, but not both.

 5. Navigate to **Size** field and click on **See all sizes**.
     In **Select a VM size** page, navigate and select **B2ms**, then